Randomized Optimal Stopping Problem in Continuous time and Reinforcement Learning Algorithm: HJB equation for the related problem

-Having the value function $u^{\lambda}$ or $V^{\lambda}$ equivalently, how one can construct a stopping strategy for the optimal stopping problem?
+\Copy{MathRigor3}{ Having the value function $u^{\lambda}$ or $V^{\lambda}$ equivalently, how can we construct a strategy for the optimal stopping problem?
 Maybe the most straight forward way is to execute at the stopping time